-The Spatiotemporal Twin Intelligent Platform includes core software capabilities such as spatiotemporal computing, digital twinning, artificial intelligence, IoT sensing, big data, and service support.
-It provides precise and detailed descriptions and understanding of spatiotemporal activities and patterns generated during the operation of urban systems.
-It includes AI algorithm supermarkets, large model application development and reasoning services, algorithm model iteration support, video intelligent analysis, and more.
+The Digital Twin Platform includes core software capabilities such as city simulation platform, digital twinning platform, loT perception platform, big data platform, and service support platform.
+It provides precise and detailed descriptions and understanding of spatiotemporal activities and patterns generated during the operation of urban systems, for example, urban planning where representations of new buildings and their impacts on the surrounding environment can be modelled, visualization of underground infrastructure can aid in the planning of repairs, and simulations of flooding can be undertaken to assess the impact on city infrastructure.
 The platform constructs a comprehensive, multi-modal, multi-scale, and multi-level digital twinning city data resource system that covers core areas such as Yuexiu, Tianhe, Haizhu, and Baiyun.
 It offers online maps and scenario services to the public and other platforms.
-The data lake warehouse is built to manage data throughout its entire lifecycle, including IoT sensing management, video management, drone management, etc., providing unified operational and maintenance portals, microservices, and unified basic support.
-This platform deeply integrates massive computing resources, digital technology capabilities, and smart decision-making capabilities with Guangzhou's digital economy, digital government, and digital society for a comprehensive fusion.
+This platform deeply integrates computing resources, digital technology capabilities, and smart decision-making capabilities with Guangzhou's digital economy, digital government, and digital society for a comprehensive fusion.

 The construction of the project can provide precise urban information, allowing residents to better understand the city's operating conditions and obtain real-time information on transportation, weather, and more, thereby improving their quality of life.
-According to the survey questionnaire, when asked whether they believed that the implementation of the Spatiotemporal Twin Intelligent Platform (including AI algorithm supermarkets, large model application development and reasoning services, algorithm model iteration support, video intelligent analysis, and the provision of online maps and scenario services) had a significant effect on improving residents' quality of life and understanding the city's operations, 66% of residents considered the effect to be significant, 23% viewed it as moderate, and 11% considered it insignificant.
+According to the survey questionnaire, when asked whether they believed that the implementation of the Spatiotemporal Digital Twin Platform had a significant effect on improving residents' quality of life and understanding the city's operations, 66% of residents considered the effect to be significant, 23% viewed it as moderate, and 11% considered it insignificant.

-Figure 5-5: Resident Evaluation of the Spatiotemporal Twin Intelligent Platform e) Smart Industry Applications
+Figure 5-5: Resident Evaluation of the Spatiotemporal Digital Twin Platform e) Smart Industry Applications

-The construction of intelligent industrial applications includes the "Guangzhou Urban Management Bureau Sui Fashion+" mini-program, which has created a four-level management system at the city, district, street (township), and community (village) levels.
-It connects residential communities, collective units, public places, and operating areas, forming a "4+4" two-party principal and four-level application system.
 This system provides functions such as comprehensive information display, reporting, management, inspection, and reporting.
 It offers data support to improve the efficiency of waste classification management, strengthen the exchange of waste classification management experiences, and display real-time waste classification status.
 Additionally, it provides decision-making support for subsequent waste classification work.
-The project also includes intelligent energy infrastructure, a smart energy service platform and application systems, and comprehensive operational services.
-This encompasses functions such as safe electricity management, intelligent lighting management, air conditioning intelligent management, energy consumption monitoring, flexible load control, secure operation monitoring of distribution rooms, electric vehicle charging station management, carbon asset management, dual-carbon data support, carbon peak intelligent decision analysis, and mobile applications for smart energy.
+The project also includes intelligent energy infrastructure, a Building energy usage service platform and application systems, and comprehensive operational services.
+This encompasses functions such as safe electricity management, intelligent lighting management, air conditioning intelligent management, energy consumption monitoring, flexible load control, secure operation monitoring of distribution rooms, electric vehicle charging station management, carbon asset management, dual-carbon data support, carbon peak intelligent decision analysis, and mobile applications for Building energy usage.
 The project involves the installation of energy-class perception and control terminals (such as air conditioning monitoring devices and lighting monitoring devices) covering one building/area and pilot street electric bicycle charging stations.

-(1) The implementation of the project can enhance precise urban governance.
+- (1) The implementation of the project can enhance precise urban governance.
 Smart urban management and urban construction projects provide more efficient urban management services by connecting residential communities, units, public places, and other entities.
-This leads to a cleaner, more convenient, and environmentally friendly living environment for residents.

-(2) It raises residents' environmental awareness.
+This leads to a cleaner, more convenient, and environmentally friendly living environment for residents. - (2) It raises residents' environmental awareness.
 The waste classification management system can improve waste classification efficiency, reduce environmental pollution, promote sustainable development, and encourage residents to use low-carbon transportation methods.
-The construction of electric vehicle charging stations facilitates residents' use of electric vehicles, promoting the popularization of green travel methods and the cultivation of low-carbon behavior habits.

-(3) The project advocates energy conservation.
-The functions of the smart energy project, such as carbon asset management and carbon data support, contribute to achieving carbon reduction goals, positively impacting climate change mitigation.
+The construction of electric vehicle charging stations facilitates residents' use of electric vehicles, promoting the popularization of green travel methods and the cultivation of low-carbon behavior habits. - (3) The project advocates energy conservation.
+The functions of the Building energy usage project, such as carbon asset management and carbon data support, contribute to achieving carbon reduction goals, positively impacting climate change mitigation.